Maximiliane-K/pp1-the--ramen-hub/README.md

 3. A navigation bar will open on the left.
 Search for the *Pages* link and click it.
 4. In the *Source* section, choose *Deploy from a branch*.
 5. Under this section you will find *Branch*.
 Choose *Main* and *Root*.
-6. Click *Save* and your live Github Pages site will be deployed at the URL shown.
+6. Click *Save* and your Github Pages site will be build.
+7. Refresh the page to see the URL the site is deployed to.

+## **Development**
+For local development the project repository can be found on GitHub.
+-	Log in or sign up to Github.
+-	Navigate to my GitHub profil, [Maximiliane-K](https://github.com/Maximiliane-K.).
+-	Locate the repository named “The Ramen Hub”.
+-	Click on the green *code* button and choose HTTPS, SSH or GitHubCLI and copy the preferred link.
+-	Open the IDE of your choice and create a directory where the repository should be stored using the terminal.
+-	Enter `git clone`, paste the copied URL and press enter.
+-	The repository will be cloned to the selected repository.